Join live demo

-Still, the task of comparing calendars and manually scheduling appointments can consume hours of your day.
-To take automation a step further, consider using a scheduling tool that syncs with your Google Calendar.
+The task of comparing calendars and manually scheduling appointments can consume hours of your day.
+To take automation a step further, consider using a scheduling tool like Keap that syncs with your Google Calendar.
 Using your business calendar, it allows leads and clients to view available times and schedule a meeting—making the appointment process completely automated.

 Positive or negative, the results from a satisfaction survey can give you the information you need to improve your business.
 The customer isn’t happy?
 Find out what went wrong or what you could have done differently.
-The client loves your product or service?
-To replicate your success, find out why the product resonated with her.
+Does the client love your product or service?
+To replicate your success, find out why the product resonated with them.

 Using automation software, email a survey link to clients who recently made a purchase.
 The survey, a web form, can be as simple as one question—“How satisfied were you with your recent purchase?”— with three multiple-choice answers: “not satisfied,” “neutral,” and “satisfied.”